Doctor of Ministry

-**Please note: students must maintain a regular course load, as well as a “B” average, to continuing receiving their scholarship.
+**Please note: students must maintain a regular course load, as well as a “B” average, to continue receiving their scholarship.

 When considering the cost of completing a Doctor of Ministry degree, students should consider the following categories of expenses:

 - Travel to Acadia (number of trips and cost varies between students; up to 8 trips including defence of thesis and graduation)

 - Accommodations (some students share accommodations or are billeted to decrease costs)

 - Special outings or entertainment (some students enrich their experiences by travelling to special spots in Atlantic Canada, or enjoying local entertainment, or participating in special activities during visits)